Separate names with a comma.

 First you must select a mirror to get the updates from.
 Open the file /etc/slackpkg/mirrors.
 This is a url list of all the mirror sites.
 Each line is remarked out (like the old dos days, remember?) with a # at the beginning.
 Find the mirror that you want, for the version that you are running, remove the #, and save the file.
 Oh, yeah, only select 1.
 This will tell the package manager where to get the updates.
 If you should forget to do this, you will get an error instructing you to do it.

 I used HTTP://slackbuilds.org/mirror/slackware/slackware-14.1/ because I installed 14.1

-These four commands are issued from the command line, or in a terminal window (as root).
+These three commands are issued from the command line, or in a terminal window (as root).

 slackpkg install-new.
 You will be prompted to decide which of these new packages you wish to install, and it takes some time to complete, so don't get in a hurry.

 slackpkg upgrade-all.
 This is the actual upgrading of the packages, and it will also take some time.
 If you have just done a new install, like I just did, you may want to go get a cold beverage of your choice while this runs. (or 2, or 3, ...)

 P.S.
 2/3/18 I edited this posting to remove the clean-system command.
 I will explain in a later posting.